South Rim

 Surrounded by Proposed Wilderness in the Cleveland National Forest, it is vital that this land be conserved before it is lost.

 While this area appears to be part of the National Forest it is in fact privately owned.
 It is a mosaic of small and larger parcels with different owners.
 Many have been in families for generations.
-Now some are starting be available for purchase.
+Now some are starting to be available for purchase.

 UPDATE: Conservation supporters rally together to raise the funds needed to buy 6 properties totalling nearly 10 acres!
 Great job!